+I think I moved too many times in my lifetime, and it has taken it’s toll.
 I was only over 2 years old when I moved the first time.
-I left an idyllic setting (can you imagine, lot’s of flowers, sunny gardens, surrounded by numerous loving family and friends), to move into a communist brut style apartment building, an oversized concrete lego block construction minus the garish colouring.
-Early, I met my best friend Ivana when I was 2 and a half while she was two.
-That moment was critical for me developing strong human connections rather than site ones.
-I love all my people, and I never really left them.
+I left an idyllic setting (lot’s of flowers, sunny gardens, surrounded by numerous loving family and friends) to move into a concrete block apartment building.
+I met my best friend Ivana there when I was 2 and a half.
+That moment was critical for me developing strong human connections rather than location ones.
+I love all my people, and in my heart I never really left them.

 I am a great admirer of colours, I love all colours with great passion and I use them all from time to time.
 Having to limit the colours I use regularly is just a practical solution to the impossible idea of having them all play a part in each painting.

 That is why I developed a system that works for me: I have some regular colours and the special guest stars for a particular painting project.